BirdeeHub/ExampleKotlinPluginLoader/README.md

 **Instructions:**

 If you wish to use, you probably only need the thing I linked.
-Replace all on the word "My"
+Replace all on the word "My" so that it matches YourPlugin and YourAPI after

 **To run the quick mockup:**